Math Section in COMPASS of ACT

 - Prepare a time table.

-- Focus on understanding topics you find uncomfortable using reference books.
+- Focus on understanding topics you find difficult using reference books.

 - Practice each topic by solving and not just reading.

-- Reassess your situation periodically until the test by taking practice tests.
+- Reassess your situation periodically until the test date by taking practice tests.

 What strategy should I follow in the exam?